Cross-media measurement for agencies: A practical guide

 3. Performance and conversion

 Relying on last-touch marketing attribution looks great when running retargeting campaigns.
-But cross-media measurement and attribution
+But cross-channel measurement and attribution show:

 4. Brand lift

-Channels like CTV or out-of-home may not drive immediate clicks, but their contribution to brand equity is measurable and real.
+Channels such as CTV and out-of-home may not drive immediate clicks, but their contribution to brand equity is measurable and real.
 Cross-media measurement solutions take into account:

 5. Media synergy and halo advertising effects